Zurich 2026: Why the Private Banking Talent Market Is Turning

 UBS: 3,000 Swiss Roles and a Paradox

-CEO Sergio Ermotti confirmed in early February 2026 that the majority of Swiss headcount reductions will take place in the second half of the year — approximately 3,000 roles, primarily following completion of the Credit Suisse IT migration to UBS systems.
+CEO Sergio Ermotti confirmed in early February 2026 that the majority of Swiss headcount reductions will take place in the second half of the year: approximately 3,000 roles, primarily following completion of the Credit Suisse IT migration to UBS systems.

-At the end of December 2025, UBS employed 103,200 full-time staff globally — 1,250 fewer than at end of September.
+At the end of December 2025, UBS employed 103,200 full-time staff globally, 1,250 fewer than at end of September.
 Since the acquisition peaked at around 119,000 FTE in mid-2023, roughly 16,000 roles have been eliminated.
 The internal target of 85,000 FTE by end of 2026 appears unlikely to be met, according to the Financial Times.

 The paradox: while UBS is cutting, other Zurich institutions are hiring selectively and deliberately.
+The Zurich private banking market therefore rewards focused preparation rather than broad, reactive applications.

 Three Clear Trends